Breaker Panel

 Frequent breaker tripping

-Still aren’t using a fuse box
+Still aren’t using an electrical fuse

-There are black stains , or burnt areas.
+There are black stains or burned areas.

 There are burning scents

-The wire seems to have been heated
+The wire appears to have been melted

 Flickering or dimming lights

-These signs indicate an irregular flow of power through your electric panel.
-This can happen if the wiring or{ individual|| the individual} circuit breakers within your panel are not in good condition.
+The signs are indicative of an unbalanced flow of power through your electric panel.
+This can happen if the wiring or{ individual|| the individual} circuit breakers on the panel aren’t in good shape.

 What are the reasons to upgrade your home’s electric panel?